 You may already be familiar with the names of some psychedelics, like LSD, Peyote (or mescaline), Mushrooms, Ayahuasca, PCP, Ecstasy, and MDMA.
 Some have been used for many years in tribal traditions and rituals by indigenous people, and more and more people have started using psychedelics to treat issues like pain and anxiety.
 However, it’s important to note that psychedelics impact everyone differently, and can often have different effects based on mood and, sometimes, their location.

 Telling the Difference Between Cannabis and Psychedelic Drugs

 Now that we’ve gone over what cannabis psychedelics are, and what they do, we’ve established that they are really very different from each other.
 Cannabis does impact brain function, but it tends to do so more subtly than a psychedelic would.
-It can help to fight off depression and other psychological and physical conditions and might be used by some on a daily basis to manage long-term issues.
-Psychedelic drugs have been known to have positive impacts on those suffering from anxiety and depression, but they tend to be riskier than cannabis in the sense that they may be habit-forming and are not viable for long-term regular use.
+Based on some anecdotal evidence it can potentially help with anxiety and other psychological and physical conditions and might be used by some on a daily basis to manage long-term issues.
+Psychedelic drugs have been known to have positive impacts on those suffering from anxiety, but they tend to be riskier than cannabis in the sense that they may be habit-forming and are not viable for long-term regular use.
 They may also have more negative side effects than cannabis.

 So, while each may have its own place, there are definitely many major differences between cannabis and psychedelics.
 One of those we haven’t yet touched on is the ease with which cannabis can be procured.
 A great place to find cannabis seeds is online at Grower’s Choice Seeds.
 GCS has a great selection of seeds that are ready to meet both recreational and medicinal marijuana needs, all of which can be purchased quickly and discreetly.